Geeksltd/MSharp.Docs/Tutorials/9/README.md

     }
 }
 ```
-"ServiceTypesList" class just lists service types items in a grid and let users do CRUD operation.
+"ServiceTypesList" class just lists service types items in a grid and lets users do CRUD operations.

 #### Creating Service Type Form Module
-Add a form module with the name of *ServiceTypeForm* by using the M# context menu like below:
+Add a form module with the name of *ServiceTypeForm* using the M# context menu like below:
 ```C#
 using MSharp;